kamil-solski/Food101_MLOps-Lvl_1/README.md

 ```

 System ML pipeline also supports simultaneous model training and serving, as well as Shadow or A/B testing implementation.

+Why do we deploy each component in a separate Docker container rather than in a single monolith?
+Because these end-to-end system components should be treated as microservices.
+They exchange information to ensure the efficient and correct operation of the entire system, but they can operate independently of each other.
+Separate containers allow us to add in Dockerfiles: non-interactive CI/CD jobs (train container), health checks endpoints for orchestration tools (serve container), add local directories for live editing (dev container).
+Considering that each container will be used with different frequency and independetly this separation optimize not only sizes, but also efficiency (only what is needed is built and run).
+Logging and monitoring is also separated this way.

 ### Adding new architectures
 1) src/models - place new files.py with models architectures